 Projects established under the Emissions Reduction Fund need to use methods approved by the government.
 These contain the detailed rules for implementing and monitoring specific abatement activities and generating carbon credits.

-More information about methods is available from the Department of the Environment and Energy.
+More information about methods is available from the Department of Climate Change, Energy, the Environment and Water (DCCEEW).

 You will need to consider whether you need specific technology or equipment for effective implementation and ongoing management of your project.
 Keep in mind that different methodologies may require you to use a specific technology to be eligible to earn credits.
 Such technologies may include methane gas capture equipment, metering equipment or biomass surveys.